wassimseif/wassimseif.github.io/content/posts/blast_p1/index.md

 3. **Download Databases Using `update_blastdb.pl`:**

-You can download the database manually from the link above the extract them.
+You can download the database manually from the link above then extract them.
 However, BLAST provides a script to automatically do it.
 The script is called `update_blastdb.pl` and is included in the `ncbi-blast-2.16.0+/bin` directory.
 The `update_blastdb.pl` script is included with BLAST.
 Since you made the full `bin` directory available in your `PATH`, you can also run this script from anywhere.